Home. Drawing Instruments. Slide Rules. Calculators. Miscellaneous. About Collecting. References. Links and Contacts. Technical Papers.

 The smaller ruling pen, although by Kern, is a replacement.
 Some rules, a compass key and the pencil insert for the large compass are missing

-This nickel-silver set is almost certainly by a Swiss maker, and possibly by Kern whose style it closely follows.
+This nickel-silver set is quite probably by a Swiss maker.
 The purple velvet lining to the leather case has faded badly.
+It probably dates from about 1900.

 A Kern set dating from between 1914 and 1926.
 They are typical of quality, traditional pattern Swiss and German instruments from that period although in the process of being superceded by flat system instruments .
 The metal instruments are made of nickel silver.